LeeTheTech/TabCompleteFilter/README.md

 Guides and info about this plugin can be found on our [Wiki](https://lees-plugins.gitbook.io/tabcompletefilter/).

-## Support

-Need help with using TabCompleteFilter?
-Join our [Discord](https://discord.com/invite/h9abyCPPZX).

-If you need to report a bug or want to suggest a new feature, you can [open an issue on GitHub](https://github.com/SirLeezus/TabCompleteFilter/issues).

 ## Building

 To build TabCompleteFilter, you need JDK 16 or higher installed on your system.